 If you have a concern about your child, always start with his or her primary care physician.
 This doctor knows your child well and will be able to help you determine the best next steps.

-For information about the Cincinnati Children’s program for diagnosis and treatment of ADHD, contact the Center for ADHD at 513-636-4336.
-For ASD, contact our Division of Developmental and Behavioral Pediatrics at 513-636-4611.
+If you have questions about ADHD, or would like to request an appointment, contact the Center for ADHD.
+For ASD, contact our Division of Developmental and Behavioral Pediatrics.